A characterization of two-dimensional rational singularities via Core of ideals: A question on core of integrally closed ideals

 The answer to this question and the main theorem of this paper is the following.

-\begin{thm} Let $(A,\frm)$ be a normal two-dimensional local ring.
-Then the following conditions are equivalent. \begin{enumerate} \item For any integrally closed $\frm$-primary ideals $I'\subset I$, we have $\core(I')\subset \core(I)$. \item $A$ is a rational singularity. \end{enumerate} \end{thm} \begin{proof} If $A$ is a rational singularity then every integrally closed ideal is a $p_g$-ideal.
+\begin{thm} Let $(A,\frm)$ be a two-dimensional excellent normal local domain.
+Then the following conditions are equivalent if $\chara(k)\ne 2$. \begin{enumerate} \item For any integrally closed $\frm$-primary ideals $I'\subset I$, we have $\core(I')\subset \core(I)$. \item $A$ is a rational singularity. \end{enumerate} \end{thm} \begin{proof} If $A$ is a rational singularity then every integrally closed ideal is a $p_g$-ideal.
 We will show in \thmref{t:subset} that the answer to Question \ref{Q1} is positive if both $I$ and $I'$ are $p_g$-ideals.
 Hence the implication (2) $\Longrightarrow$ (1) is true.

 The implication (1) $\Longrightarrow$ (2) follows from \proref{C-E}. \end{proof}